A 2019 RITA® Finalist.

 Thorne Brother Series — Book 2.

 Six Brothers Construction was built to reunite a family and heal a painful past.
-So far it’s opened to rave reviews.
+It’s been earning rave reviews.
 But the youngest sibling is about to discover that the right woman can shake even a rock-solid foundation . . .

-Rhia is determined to disprove her reckless, party girl image by making her new company, Seize the Day, the premier event planning firm in Raleigh.
-She has big dreams, and the Thornes’ offer of a free command center is a huge help.
-But Wyatt’s gruff, stubborn resistance to her presence is an annoying hindrance.
-They’re as different as night and day, yet when they begin to meet in the middle, the sparks fly hot.
-Is this a case of opposites’ distraction—or the beginning of a beautiful long-term project? . . .
+Enter Rhia Hollis, considered the black sheep in her family—the “flighty failure” in a family of brilliant success stories.
+Rhia is determined to make her new company, Seize the Day, the premier event planning firm in Raleigh.
+She has big dreams, and the Thornes’ offer of free office space is a huge help.
+Except Wyatt’s gruff, stubborn resistance to her presence is an annoying hindrance.

 Copyright © Lee Kilraine